-In the ACT, all home educated children must be registered with the Liaison Unit of the ACT Education Directorate (the Directorate) in accordance with the Education Act 2004 (the Act).
+In the Australian Capital Territory all home educated children must be registered with the ACT Education Directorate (the Directorate) in accordance with the Education Act 2004 (the Act).

-The Minister for Education and Early Childhood Development, Yvette Berry MLA has released for consultation the Education Amendment Regulation 2018.
-Consultation is open until 12 October 2018.
+In 2018 the Minister for Education and Early Childhood Development, Yvette Berry MLA released for consultation the Education Amendment Regulation 2018.
+Consultation concluded on 12 October 2018.

-The draft regulations complement the amendments to the Education Act 2004 introduced in 2017 and due to be debated in 2018.
+The draft regulations complement the amendments to the Education Act 2004 introduced in 2017.
 The draft regulations set out new arrangements that: